Azure/Spark-Operationalization-On-Azure/README.md

 AML_ACR_PW=
 ```

-## Deploy the web service on the DSVM
+## Deploy the RRS web service on the DSVM

 Jupyter is running on the DSVM at https://&lt;machine-ip-address&gt;:8000.
 Open Jupyter in a browser and sign in.
 The user name and password are the those that you configured for the DSVM.
 Note that you will receive a certificate warning that you can safely click through.